 Our Board of Directors also adopted a written policy regarding the approval of any "related person transaction," which is any transaction or series of transactions in which we are to be a participant, the amount involved exceeds \$120,000 and a "related person" (as defined under SEC rules) has a direct or indirect material interest.
 Under the policy, a related person would need to promptly disclose to the Audit Committee any related person transaction and all material facts about the transaction.
 The Audit Committee would then assess and promptly communicate that information to our Board of Directors.
 Based on its consideration of all of the relevant facts and circumstances, the Audit Committee will decide whether or not to approve such transaction and will generally approve only those transactions that do not create a conflict of interest.
-If we become aware of an existing related person transaction that has not been pre-approved under this policy, the transaction.
+If we become aware of an existing related person transaction that has not been preapproved under this policy, the transaction will be referred to the Audit Committee, which will evaluate all options available, including ratification, revision or termination of such transaction.
 Our policy requires any director who may be interested in a related person transaction to recuse himself or herself from any consideration of such related person transaction.

-In fulfilling its responsibility, the Audit Committee will review the relevant facts of each related person transaction or series of related transactions and either approve, ratify or disapprove such transactions.
+In fulfilling its responsibility, the Audit Committee will review the relevant facts of each related person transaction or series of related transactions and either approve, ratify or disapprove such transaction or transactions.
 The Audit Committee will take into account such factors as it deems necessary or appropriate in deciding whether to approve, ratify or disapprove any related person transaction, including any one or more of the following:

-- the terms of the transaction; - the benefits to us of the transaction; - the availability of other sources for comparable products or services; - the terms available to unrelated third parties or to employees generally; and - the impact on a director's independence in the event that such director is a party to the transaction or such director, an immediate family member of such director or an entity in which such director is an executive officer or has a direct or indirect material interest is a party to the transaction.
+- the terms of the transaction: - the benefits to us of the transaction; - the availability of other sources for comparable products or services; - the terms available to unrelated third parties or to employees generally; and - the impact on a director's independence in the event that such director is a party to the transaction or such director, an immediate family member of such director or an entity in which such director is an executive officer or has a direct or indirect material interest is a party to the transaction.